Luzilla/dnsbl_exporter/README.md

 ```

 This represent the server's hostname and the DNSBL in question. `0` for unlisted and `1` for listed.
 Requests to the DNSBL happen in real-time and are not cached.
 Take this into account and use accordingly.

+If the exporter is configured for DNS based blacklists, the ip label represents the return code of the blacklist.

 ### Caveat